helmutlutz/blog/docs/_posts/2023-01-06-developing-with-docker.markdown

 # Setup a Docker image on an EC2 instance
-- **Note**: I haven't tested a container environment for actual training.
-It was unclear if GPUs could be accessed from the container and root-installing the environment simply seemed more efficient.
+- **Note**: I haven't tested a container environment for the actual training of the text generators.
+It was unclear to me if GPUs could be accessed from the container and root-installing the environment simply seemed more efficient.
 - This section requires that you completed the sections "Setup an EBS volume" and "Packaging a docker image"
-- On the EC2 instance, run (with the correct access tokens):
+- On the EC2 instance, run the following commands (setting access token environment variables are optional - I used them to access the Twitter API):
     ```
     gunzip /tmp/model-builder.tar.gz; \
     docker image load -i /tmp/model-builder.tar; \